Did you know there are edible plants growing in Elgin High Street and at Cooper Park, ready for you to pick, wash and use?

 Please remember these beds are in public spaces so wear gloves to harvest, or disinfect your hands before and after harvesting.
 Wash food thoroughly before eating and please do not visit the beds if you have any symptoms of coronavirus.

 As part of REAP’s Grow Elgin project to grow more food locally and to reduce greenhouse gas emissions, we have raised beds with a variety of edible plants.
-You will find these in the cycle hoops in Elgin’s High Street (please do not eat plants in any of the other High Street planters!) and four raised beds in Cooper Park which are located close to the old aviaries.
+You will find these in the planters in Elgin’s High Street (please do not eat plants in any of the other High Street planters!) and four raised beds in Cooper Park which are located close to the old aviaries.
 You can also download our Edible Elgin leaflet here.

 What’s growing in the beds?